 With a global fanbase, the Bundesliga World Tour is a chance for die-hard fans outside of Germany to see their favourite teams in their own countries.
 The likes of Bayern Munich and Borussia Dortmund have been engaging fans globally for years.
 Trips to the United States as well as Asia, in recent years, have helped to grow the interest in the Bundesliga dramatically.

-This summer will be BVB's third consecutive year in Asia, for example.
+This summer was BVB's third consecutive year in Asia, for example.
 A part of the world that the club's influence is felt massively, and the Bundesliga clubs want to show their global fans that they are appreciated.

 Bayern's first trip to China was in 2012 and in the five years that have followed, a total of 135 million fans have grown together to become the club's largest foreign supporting country.